eProsima/Integration-Service-docs/docs/xml-config-file.rst

 Integration Service XML Configuration
 ======================================

-Integration Service (IS) uses a XML configuration file to create its connectors.
+Integration Service (IS) uses an XML configuration file to create its connectors.

 This XML file can contain the following sections, all inside a root :class:`<is>` label.